ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 * [Troubleshooting](troubleshooting.md)

 ## Prerequisites
-The following points should be considered before going in more detail of the ICP deployment:
+The following points should be considered before going into more detail of the ICP deployment:
 * A conceptual understanding of how [Kubernetes](https://kubernetes.io/docs/concepts/) works.
 * A high-level understanding of [Helm and Kubernetes package management](https://docs.helm.sh/architecture/).
 * A basic understanding of [IBM Cloud Private cluster architecture](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/getting_started/architecture.html).
 * Understand the different [ICP environment and sizing](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Sizing.md)
-* Access to an operational IBM Cloud Private cluster [see installation note](./dev-env-install.md) for the different approaches.
+* Access to an operational IBM Cloud Private cluster [see installation note](./dev-env-install.md) for the different approaches you could use.

 A developer needs to have on his development environment the following components:
 * [Docker](dev-env-install.md#install-docker)
 * [Kubectl](dev-env-install.md#install-kubectl)
 * [Helm](dev-env-install.md#install-helm)
 we have provided a shell script to do those installation.
 Execute `./install_cli.sh` ( or `./install_cli.bat` for Windows)

-* Add a **browncompute** namespace using ICP admin console, under **Admin > Namespaces** menu
+* Add a **browncompute** namespace using ICP admin console, under **Admin > Namespaces** menu.

 ![](icp-brown-ns.png)

 We will use this namespace to push the *hybrid integration* components into ICP cluster.

 # Configurations
-As an hybrid solution each component of the solution may run on existing on-premise server or on IBM Cloud Private.
-The deployment decision will be driven by the business requirements and the availability of underlying IBM middleware product as docker image.
+As an hybrid solution each component of the solution may run on existing on-premise servers or within IBM Cloud Private cluster.
+The deployment decision will be driven by the business requirements and the availability of underlying IBM middleware product as docker image and helm chart.

 For each component of the 'hybrid integration' solution the following needs may be done:
    * build the docker image
    * tag the image with information about the target repository server, namespace, tag and version
-   * push the image to the remote docker repository (most likely the one inside ICP)
+   * push the image to the remote docker repository (most likely the one inside ICP master node)
    * build the helm package from the chart definition
-   * install the chart to ICP cluster using *helm* command line interface
+   * install the chart to ICP cluster using *helm install or upgrade* command line interface
    * access the URL end point

 ## Cfg 1: Cloud native application on ICP
-This is the simplest deployment where the cloud native web application ([the 'case' portal](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)) is deployed as container running in ICP, and accesses the back end service via API Connect running on-premise.
+This is the simplest deployment where only the cloud native web application ([the 'case' portal](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)) is deployed.
+It still accesses the back end services via API Connect running on-premise.
 All other components run on-premise.
+The figure below illustrates this deployment:

 ![WebApp](./bc-icp-cfg1.png)

-This approach will be the less disruptive, let the development team innovating with new polyglot runtime environments supported by cloud native based application and micro services.
+The webapp was developed as Angular / nodejs app, using cloud foundry deployment model.
+The approach was to externalize the configuration outside of CF and package the application as docker container.
+This approach will be the less disruptive as developers can quickly innovate using cloud native development practices.

 To support this configuration you need to:
 1. compile and package the web application as docker container